Leelavathi murder: Court proceedings

 Leelavathi (40) was murdered on day light in Villapuram area in Madurai during broad day light by five armed men on 23 April 1997.
-She was going to a local provision stores at around 8:30 am when the gang of six equipped with sickle (aruval) started attacking her.
+She was going to a local provision stores at around 8:30 am when the gang of six equipped with sickles (aruval) started attacking her.
 She died on the spot in a pool of blood.
 The victim's husband filed a police complaint at around 10 am.
 Since Leelavathi was popular in her area, there were protests from public to arrest the killers and bring them to justice.
 The police arrested Muthuramalingam, Karimalayan alias Annadurai, Murugan, Murugan alias Soongu Murugan, Meenakshisundaram and Marudhu alias Nallamarudhu on 24 and 27 April 1997.
 The police also recovered the weapons from the accused.
 Nallamarthu (41) was brother of DMK party functionary Essar Gopi who was close to M.K.
 Azhagiri.

 The case was conducted in the Madurai Additional Sessions court.
 The prosecution accused Muthuramalingam (A-2) armed with aruval cut the victim on the right side of the neck, Karimalayan alias Annadurai (A-1) with aruval cut the deceased on the right side of the neck, Murugan (A-3) with aruval cut the deceased on the cheek, right ear, right shoulder & right hand, Murugan alias Soongu Murugan (A-4) with aruval repeatedly cut the deceased on the right and left hands, Meenakshisundaram (A-5) and Marudhu alias Nallamarudhu (A-6).
 After multiple hearings, the court sentenced Nallamarudhu, the brother of DMK functionary Essar Gopi, and five others accused in the case during 2000.
 Their life sentence was confirmed by the Madras High Court in 2003.
 The court dismissed multiple bail pleas from the accused on the grounds of close political connection with the ruling party.

 In popular culture

-Academicians are divided on the view of political parties contesting in local body elections.
+Academics are divided on the view of political parties contesting in local body elections.
 As per Dr. G. Palanithurai, who heads the Pre election Voter Awareness Campaign of Tamil Nadu, involvement of political parties at grassroot levels would avoid the phenomenon of auctioning of the village president posts as done in many village panchayats.
 He showcased the contrast in Melavalavu incident where six people were killed without much of media notice compared to Leelavathi Murder case, which was taken up at a very high level since she was from a registered party.
-Other academicians are of the view that the elections would be conducted on time for the local bodies as in the case of general elections, if it is left to the local parties.
+Other academics are of the view that the elections would be conducted on time for the local bodies as in the case of general elections, if it is left to the local parties.

 Swaraj was an award winning movie which was based on the real-life story of Leelavathi, though under a different context setting outside Madurai.
 In the movie, the protagonist is portrayed fighting the cause of the backward community to bring piped water to them.